AcuityPPM/APIs/README.md

 ## Support

 At the moment, we have covered some parts of the API.
-It is also possible that some columns are not in the response that you need if you need more columns in the response then please reach out to `Acuity Support` (support@acuityppm.com) and will try and assist you.
-If you have any issue please create a new issue [here](https://github.com/AcuityPPM/APIs/issues).
+It is also possible that some columns are not in the response that you need if you need more columns in the response then please reach out to `Acuity Support` (support@acuityppm.com) and we will try and assist you.
+If you have any issues please create a new issue [here](https://github.com/AcuityPPM/APIs/issues).